 The students inhaled the asbestos dust into their noses and mouths and one student now reports frequent nosebleeds and chest pains.
 He worries he may not live long enough to have children or see them become adults.

 The three men who ran the business that exposed the students to asbestos have all pled guilty and, under a plea agreement, could see two years in prison.
 That punishment pales next to the potential death sentence all of the students face.

 They must live with the uncertainty; they know they were exposed to asbestos dust, but they cannot know if the exposure will cause an asbestos-related illness, like asbestosis or mesothelioma until it is too late.

 Restitution could include medical monitoring, which would cost millions of dollars for the next 30 or 40 years.
 Even with that, they never know when the next cough they develop will be a harbinger of mesothelioma.

-Source: ced Sun-Star, “Asbestos exposure victims in Firm Build case speak in court,” Victor Patton, December 20, 2013
+Source: ced Sun-Star, “Asbestos exposure victims in Firm Build case speak in court,” Patton, December 20, 2013